On approval of the rules for the organisation and conduct of internal and external quality reviews of health services (care)

 9. Recommendations

-Surname, first name, patronymic (if any), signature of the person who carried out the review
+Surname, first name, patronymic (if any) of the person who conducted the examination

 Date “____” ___________ 20 ___